OUR STORY

 The creation of the Restoration Hem Project began in 2015 when Jen Kaiser visited Zimbabwe for the first time as a part of a yearlong service trip.
 During her time in Zimbabwe she became aware of the stigmas and challenges girls often face during menstruation in a real and raw way.
 The lack of access to feminine hygiene products, often resulting in school absence and girls dropping out of school could not be ignored or forgotten.
 Believing that there had to be a solution to this issue, Jen decided to return to Zimbabwe after completing her service year.

-Jen returned to Zimbabwe in 2016 and began working closely with Esther Maunda and Takawira Sithole to brainstorm solutions for menstrual hygiene management issues.
+Jen returned to Zimbabwe in 2016 and began working closely with Takawira Sithole and Esther Maunda and to brainstorm solutions for menstrual hygiene management issues.
 It was clear that having underwear was critical, menstrual hygiene education was needed, and conversations about menstruation as a natural occurrence were crucial to begin changing stigmas and cultural taboos.
 But without easy access to disposable sanitary supplies or money to purchase them, an accessible and sustainable alternative was needed.

 Sherry Knox made a trip from the States to Zimbabwe in 2016, and crossed paths with Jen at just the right time.
 When they first met and began sharing stories Sherry explained that she had recently been in Brazil and worked with an organization that was donating reusable sanitary pads.
 Bingo!
 Sherry had unknowingly brought with her, the solution the RHP team was looking for.